AusClimateService/npcp/reports/phase1/phase1_report.md

 ### 5.1.
 Temperature climatology

-While RCM output was generally associated with smaller biases in the temperature annual climatology and seasonal cycle than corresponding GCM output, some bias still persisted and tended to have its own unique spatial characteristics (i.e. different from the GCM; e.g. Figure 3).
-When bias correction was applied to RCM output following the calibration assessment task protocol (i.e. with an overlapping training and correction period), those biases were typically almost completely eliminated.
+When bias correction was applied to RCM output following the calibration assessment task protocol (i.e. with an overlapping training and correction period), biases in the temperature annual climatology and seasonal cycle were typically almost completely eliminated (e.g. Figure 3).
-The exception was the MBCn method, which showed a consistent warm bias over the entire continent for all GCM/RCM combinations (e.g. Figure 3).
+The exception was the MBCn method, which showed a consistent warm bias over the entire continent for all GCM/RCM combinations.
 Biases in the RCM output were also greatly reduced (but not completely eliminated) on the cross validation task.
-The MBCn method was again the worst performing on cross validation, but unlike for the calibration task it did reduce the RCM bias (Figure 4).
+The MBCn method was again the worst performing on cross validation, but unlike for the calibration task it did reduce the RCM bias (e.g. Figure 4).
 The residual bias after applying the ECDFm and QDC methods to RCM and GCM outputs was very similar (e.g. Figures 3 and 4).
-This suggests that in the context of producing data with low bias in the temperature annual climatology and seasonal cycle, it does not appear to make much difference whether GCM data are dynamically downscaled or not prior to applying bias correction.
+This suggests that in the context of the temperature annual climatology and seasonal cycle, it does not appear to make much difference whether GCM data are dynamically downscaled or not prior to applying bias correction.